Many of our weekend clients are home school families and they’ve been asking us to put together a weekday program for years. So, we finally did it.

 Typical H4H classes are an hour long, with a focus on experiencing life on a ranch and riding a horse.
 Horses will be fully tacked up and ready to ride when your child arrives.
-Ms Emily manages the program and will normally work with children on horseback for half the hour and spend the remainder of the time doing horse-related crafts or other educational activities.
+Ms Maddy manages the program with help from Ms. Kira and others, and will normally work with children on horseback for half the hour and spend the remainder of the time doing horse-related crafts or other educational activities.

 Please note: Rancho Escondido is a 501(c)(3) non-profit, Public Charity and we do not discriminate (or tolerate discrimination) against people of all faiths or no faith, people of all races, abilities, nationalities, creeds and gender, and people of all sexual identities.
 Our facility is open to ALL people of ALL abilities.
 We celebrate diversity.

 Our Home School Program is generally in a group format, with one or two instructors.
 This means that we’ll typically have four riders and two instructors in the arena at one time.

 - Children with Special Needs should contact us before registering.
 Our H4H program is NOT designed to accommodate children with disabilities and the HFH program is not staffed with side walkers.

 - Nobody over the age of 18, including parents, can ride in the H4H program.
 If you would like to take a riding lesson with your child, please schedule a group lesson.

 - No person who weighs over 270lbs is permitted to ride.

 Note: Due to Covid restrictions, we try to keep familes together and try to avoid scheduling family groups with other, non-related riders.